wix/cli-app-templates/mixpanel-analytics/README.md

 It defines a component that appears on your dashboard page with text, a button, and a text input box.

-When a project token is provided, this component calls the [Embed Script API](https://dev.wix.com/docs/rest/api-reference/app-management/apps/embedded-scripts/embed-script) using the `fetch()` method from the Wix React SDK to inject the script into the DOM of the site.
+When a project token is provided, this component calls the [embedScript()](https://dev.wix.com/docs/sdk/backend-modules/app-market/embedded-scripts/embed-script) method from the Wix SDK to inject the script into the DOM of the site.
 The provided project token is passed as a parameter in the Embed Script API call.

 Customize this component to change the appearance or functionality of the component.